AndreaCeccarelli/attack_generation/README.md

 # attack_generation

 Repository of the paper * Andrea Ceccarelli, Tommaso Zoppi: Intrusion detection without attack knowledge: generating Out-of-Distribution tabular data - Practical Experience Report*, ISSRE 2023.
+Preprint available in the repository.

 Instructions to reproduce the results of the paper are below.